julixian/MyVisualNovelTransTools/README.md

 To covert AZ system engine .cpb image file to bmp AND .png(must be 32bpp) to cpb file<br/>
 ## AZsysScriptSimpleTool
 To dump/inject decompressed ASB sign .asb script files<br/>
+I haven't fix the jump op 0x0b and 0x0c so it may cause crash.
 ## BGIScriptSimpleTool
 To dump/inject BGI engine Script<br/>
 Most likely it won't work in very old BGI version<br/>